SoHu

 Tucked in the northeastern corner of Croatia, in the Croatian Danube region, right below the border of Hungary, lies Slavonija: one of Croatia’s most important winegrowing regions and the home of Croatia’s most important white grape: Graševina (aka Welschriesling).

-The SoHu wines were created to offer a fresh and expressive style of Slavonijan indigenous varietal that everyone can enjoy.
-The winery focuses predominantly on Graševina, as well as Frankovka (aka Blaufrankisch) as its red.
-The name SoHu (South of Hungary) is an ode to the cross-cultural influence this region embraces in Croatia near the border of Hungary.
+The SoHu wines were created to offer a fresh and expressive style of Slavonijan indigenous varietal that everyone can enjoy, focusing predominantly on the grape this region is known for: Graševina The name SoHu (South of Hungary) is an ode to the cross-cultural influence this region embraces in Croatia near the border of Hungary.

 Wines